afroisalreadyinu/practical-ansible-intro/readme.md

 file.
 This can be achieved by using command line variables.
 Loading the correct variables can be done by including the application-specific variables in separate files and loading these based on the name of the application.
+The most basic and common variables would go into the `group_vars/all` file.
 This is how it is done in `examples/part2/deploy_app.yml`, a playbook that builds and runs a single web application.
 Here are the contents of that file:

 ```yml
 - hosts: server